Han-xox/stock_statistical_arbitrage_demo/README.md

 # Stock Statistical Arbitrage Demo

-<mark>THIS REPO IS FOR DEMONSTRATION PURPOSES ONLY, CORE CODE HAS INTENTIONALLY BEEN REMOVED.
-DO NOT USE FOR COMMERCIAL PURPOSES. </mark>
+**_THIS REPO IS FOR DEMONSTRATION PURPOSES ONLY, CORE CODE HAS INTENTIONALLY BEEN REMOVED.
+DO NOT USE FOR COMMERCIAL PURPOSES._**

 Minimal code for statistical arbitrage strategies on Chinese stock market:
-* Lightweight data management: raw data is purely managed on local file system & datasets can be easily made and distributed to wherever computation resources(GPU/TPU) are.
+* Lightweight data management: raw data is purely managed on local/shared file system & datasets can be easily made and distributed to wherever computation resources(GPU/TPU) are.

 ![Data Management](./images/data_management.png)